How To: Remove Moss from the Roof

 Hose off the area with plain water, spraying at a downward angle.
 Then, use a long-handled soft-bristle scrub brush to remove the moss from the roof, scrubbing from the top down to avoid lifting shingles.
 As you continue, rub gently—don’t scrape, scour, or pound on the roof—and work in one small section at a time to avoid ripping, cracking, or breaking the shingles.

 Note: Don’t use a pressure washer on the roof.
 The high-powered water jets can damage shingles and remove the shingle granules that protect the roof.

-If your moss problem requires more than just a simple scrub, there are a wide variety of commercial cleaning solutions as well as DIY options that will get the job done.
-Just wait for the next cloudy day before you head out to the roof with your cleanser of choice—you don’t want the solution to evaporate too quickly.
+If your moss problem requires more than just a simple scrub, there are a wide variety of commercial cleaning solutions as well as homemade roof moss killer recipes that will get the job done Just wait for the next cloudy day before you head out to the roof with your cleanser of choice—you don’t want the solution to evaporate too quickly.
 Keep in mind that both commercial and homemade spray cleansers can damage sensitive plants and discolor siding, decks, or pathways, so you may want to spread plastic sheeting below your work area before you get started.

 You also can make your own moss remover in a large spray bottle with one of these four DIY recipes: